marisbest2/snp_analysis/docs/Linux-Mac_setup.md

 Anaconda is a highly trusted Python package distrubution platform.
 If running Python 2 a new environment can be set without disrupting your current Python environment.
 See note below for installing an additional Anaconda environment.

 Install Anaconda if not already installed.
-Tested using Anaconda3-4.3.1, or try the latest at: https://www.continuum.io/downloads
+Tested using Anaconda3-4.3.1.

 On Mac OS X

     ~$ wget https://repo.continuum.io/archive/Anaconda3-4.3.1-MacOSX-x86_64.sh
     ~$ bash Anaconda3-4.3.1-MacOSX-x86_64.sh

-If `wget` is unavailable Anaconda can be installed using the graphical installer for Python 3.
+If `wget` is unavailable Anaconda can be installed by using the graphical installer for Python 3.
+See the Anaconda download page.

     https://www.continuum.io/downloads